MirzaLeka/COD4-Scripting/binds/starter-binds.md

 ```

 With this command I can terminate the ongoing recording just by pressing the bind.
+This demonstrates that binds can be used with other [GSC commands](https://github.com/MirzaLeka/COD4-Scripting/blob/main/all-cod4-commands.gsc) besides printing messages.

 ### More Useful Links on using Binds: